 Made with nourishing natural ingredients like baobab oil, watermelon seed oil, and green tea extract.
 Natural fruit acid complex gently exfoliates and renews skin.
 Thick and luxurious, yet it absorbs quickly.
 Earns praise for soothing and hydrating dry, chapped skin in record time.

-Some users still felt the need to reapply every few hours.
+Some users felt the need to reapply every few hours.

-Those with particularly sensitive noses might find the fragrance a bit much.
+Those sensitive to scent might find the fragrance strong.

 Actively repairs, nourishes, and protects with ingredients like shea butter, avocado oil, antioxidant grape polyphenols, and Vinolevure.
 Anti-aging formula is packed with revitalizing and protective antioxidants.
 Visibly improves nail and cuticle health.
 Non-greasy.

 Whether you live in a dry climate, wash your hands frequently, or work with harsh chemicals, you probably struggle with dry hands from time to time.
-If your hands get too dry, the skin can chap and crack, which is not just unsightly but also painful.
-Thankfully, the right hand lotion can help keep your skin supple and smooth.
+If your hands get too dry, the skin can chap and crack, which is painful as well as unsightly.
+Thankfully, the correct hand lotion can help keep your skin supple and smooth.

 The ingredients in a hand lotion determine how hydrating, soothing, and protective it is.
 Some notable hard-working ingredients include the following: